mosesmrima/postA/README.md

 dummy API.

 ## Accessing PostA

-You can run it locally by cloning this repository and running the command below at the root directory of the project:
+You can run PostA locally or access the hosted instance.

+### Running Locally:

 ```bash
 # Clone the repository